🍁My credit card was blocked and I almost got scammed in Canada🍁

 ▼ Host family's dog 🐶

-Since I had applied for paid leave in advance, I searched for a relatively cheap flight based on the date and proceeded to purchase.
+Since I had applied for paid leave in advance, I searched for a relatively inexpensive flight based on the dates and proceeded to purchase it.

-After confirming there were no errors, I submitted my payment information.
+After confirming that everything was correct, I submitted my payment information.

-My VISA card, which I've always used with joys and sorrows, won't let me make a purchase.
+My VISA card, which has always been with me through thick and thin, won't go through.
 Why?

 Since the date was approaching, I had no choice but to complete the purchase using my spare MasterCard..